mui/material-ui/docs/data/base/components/switch/switch.md

 ## Accessibility

-To make the `SwtichUnstyled` component accessible, you should ensure that the corresponding labels reflect the current state of the switch.
+To make the `SwitchUnstyled` component accessible, you should ensure that the corresponding labels reflect the current state of the switch.

 ## The useSwitch hook